This Peruvian Chicken is roasted whole in the oven, and served with the most incredible green dipping sauce.

 - 1 teaspoon dried oregano

-- Roast in the preheated oven for 20 minutes.
+- Roast in the 475 degree preheated oven for 20 minutes.

-- Reduce temperature to 350 degrees. (optional) Place butter on top of chicken.
+- After 20 minutes, reduce temperature to 350 degrees.
 Continue roasting until chicken reaches an internal temperature of 165 degrees, about 1 hour, 15 minutes.
 Baste the chicken periodically for maximum moisture.